Thorium-based nuclear power: History

 Reactor (THTR-300), a 300MWe commercial reactor was constructed and commenced operation in 1985.
 However, both reactors were plagued with design issues.
 THTR-300 was shut down in 1989, after only four years of operation.

+In the Netherlands, the KEMA laboratories operated an experimental aqueous homogeneous reactor called the KEMA Suspension Test Reactor (KSTR).
+The 1 MW_{th} KSTR was composed of 5 μm thorium and highly-enriched uranium oxide particles suspended in light water.
+It was designed as a test reactor for thorium-cycle AHR power plants.

 Despite the documented history of thorium nuclear power, and successful demonstration of thorium-based breeding by the operation of the LWBR core at Shippingport, by 2009 many nuclear experts were nonetheless unaware of it.
 According to Chemical & Engineering News, "most people—including scientists—have hardly heard of the heavy-metal element and know little about it", noting a comment by a conference attendee that "it's possible to have a Ph.D. in nuclear reactor technology and not know about thorium energy."
-Nuclear physicist Victor J. Stenger, for one, first learned of it in 2012:

-It came as a surprise to me to learn recently that such an alternative has been available to us since World War II, but not pursued because it lacked weapons applications.

 Others, including former NASA scientist and prominent thorium advocate Kirk Sorensen, agree that "thorium was the alternate path".
 According to Sorensen, during a documentary interview, he states that if the US had not discontinued its research in 1974 it could have "probably achieved energy independence by around 2000".

-On 18 May 2022, US Senator Tommy Tuberville introduced US Senate bill S.4242 – "A bill to provide for the preservation and storage of uranium-233 to foster development of thorium molten-salt reactors", the 'Thorium Energy Security Act', a measure which Sorensen had urged since 2006.
+On 18 May 2022, US Senator Tommy Tuberville introduced US Senate bill S.4242 – "A bill to provide for the preservation and storage of uranium-233 to foster development of thorium molten-salt reactors", the 'Thorium Energy Security Act'.
 However, it was not adopted by Congress.